![]() |

 by the CEDRA DataEditor extension and does not require Avenue

 or Visual Basic programming.
+Imagine being able to have customized

 For ArcGIS users, included with the CEDRA-DataEditor software